benber86/curve-blog/content/posts/ng-mev/index.md

 It is also likely to increase in the near future as NG pools gain more adoption.
 This tells us that the absence of sandwiches is more likely to be due to a lack of searchers monitoring the pools and leaving money on the table, rather than to the dissuasive effect of dynamic fees.

-# Conclusion: Are Fee Multipliers Too Low?
+# Are Fee Multipliers Too Low?

 Dynamic fees increase the cost of sandwiches by $2 but sandwiches are generally large transactions and searchers have to pay fees twice: for the front-run and the back-run.
 When we consider all trades, dynamic fees, on average, increase the fees paid by 10¢ compared to fixed fees.